jaybeeuu/jaybeeuu-dev/packages/posts/src/what-is-this/what-is-this.md

 When I was learning JavaScript I was coming from the well ordered world of C#.
 `this` seemed like a poltergeist in the code.
-There have been improvements in the intervening years so you can weave through the beartraps but even now working in professional teams I see regular confusion and occsional bugs caused by a mishandled `this`.
+There have been improvements in the intervening years so you can weave through the bear traps but even now working in professional teams I see regular confusion and occasional bugs caused by a mishandled `this`.

 I thought it would be worthwhile refreshing my memory by exploring some of the rules that govern `this`,